oxuva/long-term-tracking-benchmark/README.md

 Once the submission has been successful, you can download the generated output files.
 These will be used to generate the plots and submit to the results repo.

 **Note:** you will notice that the CodaLab challenge shows a leaderboard with usernames and scores.
 You can safely ignore it.
-What matters for comparison are the official plots (point 5 of this tutorial) and the state-of-the-art snapshot of our results reposityory (point 6).
+What matters are the official plots (point 5 of this tutorial) and the state-of-the-art snapshot of our results reposityory (point 6).

 ## 5. Generate the plots for a paper